Statistical inference on representational geometries: Results

-To enable simultaneous generalization to both populations, we introduce a novel two-factor bootstrap method.
-Perhaps surprisingly, simultaneous bootstrap resampling of subjects and conditions (two-factor bootstrap, \cite{Storrs2021}) overaccounts for variability not coupled to either factor, such as measurement noise.
-Our simulations and theory show that the two-factor bootstrap triple-counts the variance contributed by the measurement noise (Online Methods \ref{met:dual}, Fig. \ref{fig:dnn-results} c, Fig. \ref{fig:calcium} c).
-This effect is not unique to RSA; it appears for any type of experiment in which two factors (here subject and condition) jointly determine the experimental outcome.
-To correct the estimate, we introduce a novel corrected two-factor bootstrap procedure to estimate the variance: We compute bootstrap samples for each of the two factors separately and for both factors simultaneously.
-We then linearly combine the variances from these three bootstraps to cancel the surplus contribution from the measurement noise.
+For simultaneous generalization to the populations of both conditions and subjects, we can employ a 2-factor bootstrap (Fig. \ref{fig:intro}b) as introduced previously \citep{nili2014, Storrs2021}.
+However, our simulations and theory here show that a naive 2-factor bootstrap approach triple-counts the variance contributed by the measurement noise (Methods \ref{met:dual}, Fig. \ref{fig:dnn-results} c, Fig. \ref{fig:calcium} c).
+This effect is not unique to RSA; a naive 2-factor bootstrap will triple-count variance related to the measurement noise for any type of experiment in which two factors (here subject and condition) jointly determine the experimental outcome.
+The true variance $\sigma^2_{both}$ of the experimental outcome when sampling both factors can be separated into a contribution from condition sampling ($\sigma^2_{cond}$), a contribution from subject sampling ($\sigma^2_{subj}$), and a contribution of the interaction of subjects and conditions or measurement noise ($\sigma^2_{noise}$).

+This decomposition is for the actual variance $\sigma^2_{both}$ across repeated experiments with new subjects and conditions.
+The variance $\hat{\sigma}^2_{both}$ of the naive 2-factor bootstrap can likewise be decomposed into three additive terms (Online Methods \ref{met:dual}), corresponding to subject sampling, condition sampling and the interaction and/or noise.
+However, in the naive 2-factor bootstrap estimate $\hat{\sigma}^2_{both}$, the independent noise contribution enters not only its own term, but also the two others.
+Thus, the original bootstrap estimate contains the noise variance component three times instead of once:

+This problem can be understood by considering the 1-factor bootstraps, which also contain the independent noise component although it has not been added explicitly:

+When we bootstrap two factors, this automatic inclusion of the noise component happens three times.
+We confirmed this by both theory and simulation.
+The overestimate of the variance renders the naive 2-factor bootstrap conservative and not optimally powerful.

+To correct the variance estimate, we introduce a novel corrected 2-factor bootstrap procedure to estimate the variance: We first compute the 1-factor bootstrap variance estimates $\hat{\sigma}^2_{subj}$ and $\hat{\sigma}^2_{cond}$.
+We also compute the naive 2-factor bootstrap estimate $\hat{\sigma}^2_{both}$.
+We can then linearly combine the variances from these three bootstraps to cancel the surplus contribution from the measurement noise.
+This procedures yields a corrected 2-factor bootstrap estimate $\hat{\sigma}^2_{c2f}$ that has approximately the right expected value:

+The approximations in these equations are due to $\frac{N-1}{N}$ factors that apply to the individual terms.
+We give the exact formulae including these factors in the methods section (\ref{met:dual}).
+We show in multiple simulations that this estimate approximates the correct variance better than the uncorrected 2-factor bootstrap (Fig. \ref{fig:dnn-results} c \& Fig. \ref{fig:calcium} c).

+To stabilize the estimator and eliminate the possibility of a negative variance estimate, we bound the estimate from above and below.
+We use both $\hat{\sigma}^2_{subj}$ and $\hat{\sigma}^2_{stim}$ as lower bounds for the estimate as the variances they estimate are always smaller than the true variance.
+As an upper bound, we use $\hat{\sigma}^2_{both}$, the naive, conservative estimate.
+Bounding slightly biases the variance estimate, but reduces its variability and ensures that it is strictly positive.